samanthajyee/samdyl-projects/README.md

 ## 🛠️ Shared Taskboard

 - ⏸️ Sync Dylan’s VSCode and repo access: Paused for now
-- 🧪 Run ALGO training loop via Live Share and review first full report
+- 🧪 Run ALGO training loop and review reports
 - ✅ Add Figma link of dashboard prototype to ALGO repo
 - ⏳ Add Figma link of app prototype to BASEBALL repo: Coming soon
 - 💻 Draft and approve BASEBALL full-stack dev build path—what can we do, what do we still need to learn?